Shaund12/retrochain-explorer/BATTLEPOINTS_CONTRACT_SPEC.md

 - `(buyer, token_id) => { item_id, spent_points, purchased_at }`

-This can help build a “purchase history” query without crawling CW721.
+This can help build a Â“purchase historyÂ” query without crawling CW721.

 For on-chain SVG, a per-mint record is effectively required.